gorj00/Angular-Docs/README.md

 ```

 **4. step**

-The element is now accesible in .ts file class through its established attribute.
 - In **.ts file**, you can access the element or it value with ElementRef's property **nativeElement**:
 ```typescript
 onClickTry(tryReference: HTMLInputElement) {